Manishearth/manishearth.github.io/source/drafts/zero1.md

 See, a key part of performing correct internationalization is the _data_.
 Different locales[^1] do things differently, and all of the information on this needs to go somewhere, preferably not code.
 You need data on how a particular locale formats dates[^2], or how plurals work in a particular language, or how to accurately segment languages like Thai which are typically not written with spaces so that you can insert linebreaks in appropriate positions.

 Given the focus on data, a _very_ attractive option for us is zero-copy deserialization.
+In the process of trying to do zero-copy deserialization well, we've built some cool new libraries, this article is about one of them.

+{% imgcaption center /images/post/cow-tools.png 400 %}<small>Gary Larson, ["Cow Tools"](https://en.wikipedia.org/wiki/Cow_Tools), _The Far Side_.
+October 1982</small>{% endimgcaption %}

 ## Zero-copy deserialization: the basics